kkinnear/zprint/doc/reference.md

 newlines will be included wherever they appear.

 _____
+## :meta

+Affects how metadata elements are processed.

+#### :split? _false_

+Normally metadata elements are parsed and processed as a single unit with two elements, the map or keyword for the metadata, and the symbol to which the metadata is attached.
+If you configure `:split?` to be `true`, these two elements are disconnected from each other, and they will be handled separately (just like they appear to be in the code).

+Thus, for a `def` with metadata in a map, the `:meta` is configured as `:split?`, then the map for the metadata will appear in the `:arg1-body` position, and the symbol will appear flowed below it.
+The same holds true for a keyword for the metadata.

+_____
 ## :object

 When elements are formatted with `:object?` `true`, then the output